Explaindio

 Stars Like many programs, Explaindio has some tutorials and FAQ resources for users.
 However, these resources are only available to those who have purchased the program–and once you’ve gained access to them, they’re very poorly organized.
 The 28 tutorial videos are all listed on a single page that scrolls seemingly forever with no index.
 Ads for other programs crowd the already lengthy page.

-All of the tutorials are unlisted and therefore unsearchable on Youtube.
-Their email support advertises a response within “24 – 72 hours”, but to expect delays on the weekends.
+All of the tutorials are unlisted and therefore unsearchable on YouTube.
+Their email support advertises a response within “24 – 72 hours”, but expects delays on the weekends.
 When I contacted support on a Saturday, I did not receive a response until Monday on my simple ticket and until Wednesday on my feature-related question.
-Considering these two were sent only 30 minutes apart, I find this fairly unreasonable, especially with the poor quality response I received.
+Considering these two were sent only 30 minutes apart, I find this fairly unreasonable, especially with the poor-quality response I received.

 Conclusion